dynamicloud/dynamicloud_nodejs_api/README.md

 #Group by and Projection

-To group by a specifics fields, the query object provides the function `groupBy`.
+To group by a specific fields, the query object provides the function `groupBy`.
 To use this clause, you must call getResultsWithProjection.

 ```javascript
 var dc = require('dynamicloud');